czhu12/toolkit-backend/UPGRADE.md

 ### March 29, 2023

 We renamed the `outline` CSS class to `btn-outline` to prevent conflicts with TailwindCSS's `outline` class.
 You will need to update any references of `outline` to `btn-outline` in your views.
+We've also added a `Response` class that wraps API client responses to provide access to the original response object for status code and headers.
+This comes in handy when APIs use headers for pagination, rate limiting, etc.

 ### February 6, 2023 - System admins